 Joan Kroc, wife of McDonald’s founder Ray Kroc, said that she took a tour of San Diego and it was then that she recognized a community that was in desperate need of a safe gathering place, a place with facilities and trained professionals to nurture children’s social skills, arts appreciation and athletic potential.
 She described the Kroc Center as being a beacon of light and hope in the community.

-Fill out a form at the Kroc Center, or download a Program Enrollment Form online and bring your completed form to the Welcome Center.
+Fill out a form at the Kroc Center's Welcome Center.

 As part of Joan Kroc’s wish for the Kroc Center, we offer scholarship opportunities toward classes and lessons.
 Financial need must be demonstrated.
 Applications are available at the Welcome Center.
 For details, call us at 419.281.8001.